 Workplace accident victims are entitled to workers’ compensation benefits regardless of whether they’re responsible for their own injuries.

-The comparative fault laws in Florida can limit your compensation if you’re found to be partly responsible.
-However, you won’t lose your right to compensation entirely if someone else also shares the blame.
-Your settlement or verdict will be reduced by your share of fault.
+The modified comparative fault laws in Florida can limit your compensation if you’re found to be partly responsible.
+However, you won’t lose your right to compensation entirely unless you are mostly at fault for the accident.
+If you are only partially responsible, your settlement or verdict will be reduced by your share of fault.

 We Can Pursue Compensation for Each of Your New Port Richey Workplace Accident Injuries